reacherhq/check-if-email-exists/README.md

 ### 1. Use the Hosted Version: http://reacherhq.github.io

 I created a simple static site with this tool: http://reacherhq.github.io.
-The backend is hosted on [fly.io](https://fly.io).
-The backend endpoint is rate-limited to prevent abuse.
+The check-if-email-exists is hosted on [fly.io](https://fly.io).
+The check-if-email-exists endpoint is rate-limited to prevent abuse.
 Also see [issue #155](https://github.com/amaurymartiny/check-if-email-exists/issues/155).

 If you would like to self-host it yourself and have questions, send me a message.